yanakin394/yanakin394/README.md

 - 👋 Hi, I’m Yana
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning HTML, CSS, JavaScript.
+- 🌱 I’m currently studying HTML, CSS, JavaScript.
-- 💞️ I’m looking to collaborate on any suitable project.
+- 💞️ I’m looking to collaborate on any suitable project or internship.
 - 📫 How to reach me yana.germatskaya@gmail.com or yn_gr on Instagram.

 <!---